KevinCL16/DSDBench/README.md

 ## 🔑 API Configuration

-To use DSDBench-Open with language models that require API access (like GPT-4o), you need to configure your API credentials:
+To use DSDBench with language models that require API access (like GPT-4o), you need to configure your API credentials:

 1. Open the configuration file at `agents/config/openai.py`
 2. Add your API key and base URL: